-The Best Espresso Martini
+Best Espresso Martini Recipe

 Jump to Recipe

 Nothing beats an espresso martini that you can enjoy right at home!
-This espresso martini recipe is the best, with tips and tricks along the way to make that restaurant-quality, showstopping frothy finish and deliciously balanced coffee flavor.
+This easy espresso martini recipe is the best, with tips and tricks along the way to make that restaurant-quality, showstopping frothy finish and deliciously balanced coffee flavor.

-This espresso martini recipe gives YOU the power to choose!
 Some like to use Kahlua, that yields an intense coffee flavor.
 Some like the creaminess of Baileys.
 Some like to both Kahlua and Baileys (like me!) to enjoy the best of both worlds!
 Regardless of your coffee liqueur preference, I’ll show you how to make the espresso martini of your dreams, from start to finish.

 • Vodka – good quality, unflavored vodka is the classic base for an espresso martini.